-The County of Coke's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
-The County's response was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly we express no opinion on the response.
+Government Auditing Standards requires the auditor to perform limited procedures on the County of Coke's response to the findings identified in our audit and described in the accompanying schedule of findings and responses.
+The County's response was not subjected to the other auditing procedures applied in the audit of the financial statements, and accordingly we express no opinion on the response.